Rules and Regulations

 5. At least one clear, detailed, colour photo showing a full-length side view of fish must accompany each entry.
 The fish should fill as much of the frame of the photograph as possible.
 Both the fish and device should be the same distance from the camera.
 The photos must be clear enough to easily tell the length of the fish.
 Judges have the authority to make each call on a case-to-case basis, see full rules.

 6. All anglers must submit their photos as per the posted tournament submission time to qualify their catches.
-Photos will not be accepted after the posted schedule time.
+Photos will not be accepted after the posted schedule time of 3:30pm.

 7. As guests of the host facilities and surrounding areas, we must act in a responsible manner both on and off the water.
 Failure to comply may result in disqualification and possible removal from the tournament or host site, see full rules.

-8. Hook and Paddle does not support the keeping or harvesting of fish during the time frame of its events.
+8. Hook and Paddle does not support the keeping or harvesting of fish, or any drugs or alcohol during the time frame of its events.

 9. Rods and Bait — Each Participant will be allowed a maximum of two lines in the water at any time (unless otherwise stated).
 Additional rods may be rigged and ready, but not in use.
 Artificial and Live baits are permissible for each tournament (unless otherwise stated)